Binary star: Multiple-star examples

 Systems with more than two stars are termed multiple stars.
 Algol is the most noted ternary (long thought to be a binary), located in the constellation Perseus.
 Two components of the system eclipse each other, the variation in the intensity of Algol first being recorded in 1670 by Geminiano Montanari.
 The name Algol means "demon star" (from الغول al-ghūl), which was probably given due to its peculiar behavior.
-Another visible ternary is Alpha Centauri, in the southern constellation of Centaurus, which contains the fourth-brightest star in the night sky, with an apparent visual magnitude of −0.01.
+Another visible ternary is Alpha Centauri, in the southern constellation of Centaurus, which contains the third-brightest star in the night sky, with an apparent visual magnitude of −0.01.
 This system also underscores the fact that no search for habitable planets is complete if binaries are discounted.
 Alpha Centauri A and B have an 11 AU distance at closest approach, and both should have stable habitable zones.

 There are also examples of systems beyond ternaries: Castor is a sextuple star system, which is the second-brightest star in the constellation Gemini and one of the brightest stars in the nighttime sky.
 Astronomically, Castor was discovered to be a visual binary in 1719.
 Each of the components of Castor is itself a spectroscopic binary.
 Castor also has a faint and widely separated companion, which is also a spectroscopic binary.
 The Alcor–Mizar visual binary in Ursa Majoris also consists of six stars: four comprising Mizar and two comprising Alcor.
+QZ Carinae is a complex multiple star system made up of at least nine individual stars.